Why Cost of Living Matters

 - State income tax: Tennessee has no state income tax on wages; Wisconsin does.
 Texas has no income tax; Pennsylvania does.
 The tax difference can be 3–5% of your gross pay.

 - Job market and dual income potential: If your spouse or partner also works, job market depth matters.
-A rural plant town may have limited options for a second income.
+A small rural town may have limited options for a second income.

 - Healthcare access: Rural locations can mean higher out-of-pocket costs if specialists require long drives or out-of-network care.